 There are recipes for Tex-Mex fusion dishes, breakfast ideas, or smoky twists on classic hearty dishes.
 Regardless, you don’t have to play it safe with leftover brisket.

-Here’s a collection of leftover brisket recipes for you to devour with your eyes before you decide what you’re going to devour later.
+Here’s a collection of recipes for leftover smoked brisket for you to devour with your eyes before you decide what you’re going to devour later.

 Midweek meal planning can be a pain.
 If you’ve got some slices of leftover brisket from the weekend’s smoking session, you can introduce some smokiness to everyone’s favorite Tuesday night dinner, tacos.
 You’ve already done all the work smoking the brisket over the weekend, so you don’t have to worry about an elongated preparation time, either.